 non toxic sofa from sabai

-None of Sabai’s furniture contains any formaldehyde, flame retardants, or PFAS.
+• Free from formaldehyde, flame retardants, and PFAS.
 Their cushions are made from CertiPUR-US polyurethane foam, their fabrics (which are recycled and upcycled) are untreated, and the wood used for the frames is FSC certified and finished with a low-VOC stain.
 And they don’t use any glue at all!

-Sabai is leading the way for sustainable sofas with their closed-loop Repair and Replace program, which allows you to repair your furniture as needed to get as many years as possible out of it.
+• Definitely one of the more “sustainable” sofa brands.
+They have a closed-loop Repair and Replace program, which allows you to repair your furniture as needed to get as many years as possible out of it.
 They also offer a Revive program, which allows you to re-sell your sofa or buy one secondhand at 30% off.

 They do not offer financing at this time, but they do have a 30-day return policy and free shipping.